+- s

-s We recurse into subdirectories.
+We recursive into subdirectories.

+- (

-If there are empty subdirectories in the source path they will be created in the source directory as well.
+If there are empty subdirectories in the source path they will be created in the target directory as well.

 With version checking:

 A newer version of a windows library file is not overwritten by an older one (according primarily to the internal version counting of the file).
 If there are any doubts regarding the priority of the files a warning is added to the log file.